georgepaul171/Research-Project/bpd/V3_clean/findings.md

 - **LinearRegression:**
   `[44.72, -0.04, 0.37, 0.57, -5.25, -18.34, -0.37, -0.07, 0.00, -0.63, -3.00, 0.00]`

-**Note:** AEH weights are smaller due to adaptive regularization, but the model achieves competitive predictive performance with uncertainty quantification.
+**Note:** AEH weights are smaller due to adaptive regularisation, but the model achieves competitive predictive performance with uncertainty quantification.

 ---